WordPress/gutenberg/packages/dependency-extraction-webpack-plugin/README.md

 Force `wp-polyfill` to be included in each entry point's dependency list.
 This would be the same as adding `import '@wordpress/polyfill';` to each entry point.

+##### `defaultDependencies`

+- Type: Array
+- Default: `false`

+Supply an array of strings to be added to the dependency array by default for each entry point.

 ##### `requestToExternal`

 - Type: function